Leeds Civic Trust

 website.
 The trust also produces and sells publication about the city.

-The Leeds Visitors Centre offers a comprehensive service to visitors and residents and should be one's first point of call on arrival to Leeds.
+Favorite thing: The Leeds Visitors Centre offers a comprehensive service to visitors and residents and should be one's first point of call on arrival to Leeds.
 The centre can able to book accommodation; advise on transportion including tickets and passes; book theatre tickets and city events (acts as an authorised agent); and sells a wide range of souvenirs including post cards.
 The centre has an abundance of information where to visit locally and regionally (mainly Yorkshire).
 The centre is always friendly and helpful whenever I make enquiries about events locally and if I need to obtain contact details for future travels.

 Do check the Visitors Centre website where you can obtain further information about visiting Leeds.